Turing test: Weaknesses

 Turing did not explicitly state that the Turing test could be used as a measure of "intelligence", or any other human quality.
 He wanted to provide a clear and understandable alternative to the word "think", which he could then use to reply to criticisms of the possibility of "thinking machines" and to suggest ways that research might move forward.
-Numerous experts in the field, including cognitive scientist Gary Marcus, insist that the Turing test only shows how easy it is to fool humans and is not an indication of machine intelligence.

 Nevertheless, the Turing test has been proposed as a measure of a machine's "ability to think" or its "intelligence".
 This proposal has received criticism from both philosophers and computer scientists.
-It assumes that an interrogator can determine if a machine is "thinking" by comparing its behaviour with human behaviour.
-Every element of this assumption has been questioned: the reliability of the interrogator's judgement, the value of comparing only behaviour and the value of comparing the machine with a human.
+The interpretation makes the assumption that an interrogator can determine if a machine is "thinking" by comparing its behaviour with human behaviour.
+Every element of this assumption has been questioned: the reliability of the interrogator's judgement, the value of comparing the machine with a human, and the value of comparing only behaviour.
 Because of these and other considerations, some AI researchers have questioned the relevance of the test to their field.